 An inevitable part of life is that we will all experience loss.
 Whether it’s a job, relationship, close friend or relative, we will lose something we once cherished, left to pick up the pieces of our lives.
 Cue the pity parties and sad love songs.
 Wrong.
 When we experience loss, we often forget that good can come from our pain.
 There is a new opportunity to identify who we really are, dependent of our jobs, mates, children and affiliations we may have lost.
-If we’re lucky, we can use loss as a launching pad for something greater that can console us, as well as propel us into our destinies.
+If we’re lucky, we can use loss as a launching pad for something greater that can console us as well as propel us into our destinies.

-These two women share their stories of loss and restoration and how they found the “good” in goodbye.
+Below, two women share their stories of loss and restoration and how they found the “good” in goodbye.

 “I really defined myself by my job and how much money I made.”

 Aprille Franks-Hunt was 31 and a single mother of a 12-year-old daughter working her dream job as a successful property manager in St. Louis when her boss came in unexpectedly and told her she was laid off.

 Within a month, Franks-Hunt had packed her car with only belongings that could fit and moved with her daughter to Atlanta.
 Exhausted from being “Superwoman” for some many years, she worked temp jobs to make ends meet.
 “I wanted to take a hiatus and not be responsible for anything major.
 I’d been a teenage mom since I was 18,” she says.

 For nearly a year, Franks-Hunt continued to search for jobs, experiencing growing pains through personal finance slip-ups.
 “It was a difficult time,” she says.
 “It was a spiritual thing for me and a blow to my ego because I couldn’t find a job in Atlanta in my previous profession.”